instana/action-catalog/README.md

-# action-catalog-samples
+# action-catalog
-A set of sample actions to be used with Instana's Action Catalog
+A set of actions (and samples) to be used with Instana's Action Catalog